MizushimaShiba/MizushimaShiba/README.md

 *Senior Backend Engineer*

 - Responsible for server-side business logic maintenance.
-- Managed and maintained API systems for the local Indonesia Headquarters of the organization.
+- Managed and maintained API systems for the local Indonesian headquarters of the organisation.
 - Proactively identified and resolved software bugs, ensuring reliability.
 - Collaborated in the development of Java Spring applications to enhance division capabilities.